bhaskarkumar222/HR-Analytics/README.md

 FROM     performancerating
 GROUP BY CONCAT('Q ', QUARTER(ReviewDate));
 ```
-4. How does satisfaction correlate with attrition or performance?
+**4. How does satisfaction correlate with attrition or performance?**
 ```sql
 SELECT   Attrition,
          AVG(performancerating) AS AVG_performance,